 Reviewers are subject to change and not all reviewers will be available both days.
-After registering, you will be contacted for a list of your preferences.
+Approximately 3 weeks before the event, you will be contacted for a list of your preferences.
 Every effort will be made to match you with at least 50% of your choices.
 In the event that we can't match you with all of your preferred reviewers, we will match you with a similar reviewer who is appropriate for the work you do.

 You are strongly encouraged to bring a printed portfolio or iPad presentation, but laptops are ok too.

 Tara Guertin, AFAR

 Tara is the director of photography at AFAR Magazine and has been with the magazine since it's inception.
 Before moving to San Francisco and joining AFAR, she worked as a photo editor in New York City at publications including BlackBook Magazine, Talk, Seventeen, InStyle, and Lucky.
 Tara finds inspiration in her travels, which have taken her to some thirty-five countries.
 Currently when not collaborating with photographers and researching new talent she can often be found among the redwoods or roped to large pieces of granite throughout Northern California.

 For the last decade I have worked as the Director of Photography at Aurora Photos and I continue to lead that charge with pride and gusto.
 Over the years I have formed long term working relationships that span the gamut from seasoned National Geographic photographers to creative advertising photographers.
 More recently I have created a bustling photo consulting agency called Pedro + Jackie (www.pedroandjackie.com).
 My partner Jackie Ney and I help photographers bring their career to the next level through portfolio development, marketing, branding, and business strategy.

 Cory Rivademar, Austin Monthly & San Antonio Magazine